goodloop/autoware_auto_mirror/src/drivers/velodyne_nodes/design/velodyne_nodes-design.md

 # Design

-These nodes use the UdpDriver to recieve the packets from the socket and then parse the packet into sensor_msgs::msg::PointCloud2 with the Vlp16Translator.
+These nodes use the UdpDriver to receive the packets from the socket and then parse the packet into sensor_msgs::msg::PointCloud2 with the Vlp16Translator.

 The purpose of these nodes are to convert Udp packets from a VLP16 HiRes sensor into ROS 2 messages.